 “He knows.
 He can sense the change, he suspects that I might act…”

 “Please, John, you must do this.”
 Her already depleted strength was quickly running out, she was desperate.
 “Don’t let our daughter be alone in this world.
 She needs you, John.
 She needs your love.”
-Her tears fell on her child where she was held between them.
+Her tears fell on her child where she was held between us.

 The sounds of clanking armor, of heavy boots and shouted commands, rang out from the room beyond.
 The door shuddered with a resounding bang.
 They were about to break through.